According to many parents a fussy, cranky and drooling baby can all be classic signs that your little one may be teething.

 If your child is very unwell, call your GP surgery, call 111, use the online 111 service or look on the NHS website for advice.
 For urgent medical help or if your child has symptoms of coronavirus (a fever and/or a new continuous cough), call 111 or use the online 111 service.
 Call 999 for life-threatening emergencies, if your child has a stiff neck, a seizure or finds it hard to breathe - see other symptoms that mean you should call 999.

-"My poor little man has awful teething pain - he is so grizzly and out of sorts, pulling at his ears constantly," says Ruth77 over on our forum.
+"My poor little man has awful teething pain — he is so grizzly and out of sorts, pulling at his ears constantly," says Ruth, member of our MadeForMums community.

 "He is a bit flushed in the cheeks, has nappy rash and has had looser poo than usual.
 He also has a little bit of a snuffly nose but it doesn’t seem like a cold as it comes and goes, generally not as happy in the day and he is waking up at night crying which he never does (even when he is hungry he just wakes and makes little chomping noises)."